-The plot of the case is as follows: a Russian resident of Finland permanently married a Russian woman from St. Petersburg, their daughter was born to them.
-Finland (unlike the USA) does not distribute its citizenship to children born on its territory, therefore the girl had the only citizenship - Russian - because both her father and mother were Russian citizens.
-When the mother became ill, Finnish social services gave preference to the father, and the Finnish court ruled in his favor.
-But before the decision came into force, the mother managed to escape with her child to Russia.
+The plot of the case is as follows: a Russian who permanently lived in Finland married a Russian woman from St. Petersburg, they had a daughter.
+Finland (unlike the United States) does not distribute its citizenship to children born on its territory, so the girl had only Russian citizenship - because both her father and mother were citizens of Russia.
+When the mother fell ill, the Finnish social services preferred the father, and the Finnish court ruled in his favor.
+But before the decision came into legal force, the mother managed to escape with her child to Russia.

 Russia and Finland are parties to the 1980 Hague Convention of the year, and the father appealed to a Russian court with a request to return the child to him.
 The Dzerzhinsky District Court upheld it and ordered the mother to return the child to his father within 24 hours from the date the decision entered into legal force.
 Fortunately, this decision was not destined to enter into legal force, for the mother of the child turned to me to protect her and the rights of the child on appeal.
 In the court of appeal I managed to prove that the child’s residence in Finland, although from the moment of birth, cannot be regarded as permanent, due to the child’s lack of a permanent immigration status.
 For a child, like a mother, a residence permit in Finland was temporary and expired at the time of consideration of the case; they did not have any citizenship other than Russian, and the decision of the Finnish court, referred to by the plaintiff, did not enter into legal force at all on the day the mother and child left Finland.
 The St. Petersburg City Court recognized the mother’s actions as lawful and quashed the decision of the court of first instance, and the mother and child still live in St. Petersburg.